Preschool Teacher Qualifications: Education and Career Roadmap

-Preschool teachers spend their days teaching and caring for small children.
-The children they teach are between the ages of three and five.
+Preschool teachers spend their days teaching and caring for young children between three and five years of age.
 Using dramatic play, games, songs and formal instruction, they instruct their young students in basic skills.
 Preschoolers are taught the alphabet, numbers, colors and social skills.
 They may learn how to write their own names as well.

 According to the U.S. Bureau of Labor Statistics, every state has its own set of qualifications for individuals wishing to work as preschool teachers (www.bls.gov).
 While some preschool jobs may only require a high school diploma, other positions require a college degree or a Child Development Associate (CDA) credential.

 |Degree Level||High school diploma or associate's degree; bachelor's degree required to teach in public school|

 |Licensure or Certification||Must have nationally recognized certification, such as the CDA or CCP; preschool teachers in public schools must be licensed|

 |Key Skills||Strong problem-solving, interpersonal and communication and organizational skills, word processing and other general office software; classroom management techniques|

 |Salary||$32,040 (Annual mean salary for a preschool teacher)|

 Step 1: Choose Training Appropriate for your Goal

 Depending on the type of preschool an individual applies to, education and training requirements may vary.
 In childcare centers, preschool educators are normally required to have a least a high school diploma and certification in early childhood education.
 Preschool teachers in Head Start programs need to have at least an associate's degree.
 The Associate in Arts in Teaching degree is intended for those who want to transfer to a 4-year college.

 Step 2: Complete an Early Childhood Education Degree